adshhzy/VIPSS/ReadMe.md

 The program will generate the predicted normal in [input file name]_normal.ply.
 If -s is included in the command line, the program will generate the surface as the zero-level set of the solved implicit function ([input file name]_surface.ply).

-To generate all the example in the paper, please run the makefigure.sh script in the vipss folder:
+:bell: To generate all the example in the paper, please run the makefigure.sh script in the vipss folder:
 $source makefigure.sh
 The result will be generated into the data folder respectively.

-Notice: The current surface tracker does NOT producing multi-component surface.
+:bell: Notice: The current surface tracker does NOT producing multi-component surface.
 We refer the user to use CGAL implicit mesher if needed.
 We will update the program to it soon.

-For further questions about the code and the paper, please contact Zhiyang Huang at adshhzy@gmail.com or zhiyang.huang@wustl.edu (might be invalid after he graduated).
+:mega: For further questions about the code and the paper, please contact Zhiyang Huang at adshhzy@gmail.com or zhiyang.huang@wustl.edu (might be invalid after he graduated).
 You can also contact Prof. Tao Ju at taoju@wustl.edu.